Accounting for Fixed Assets – UK Business Guide

 • Buildings and land

 Compared to other expenses that your business can incur and the different financial figures that it’s bound to deal with, fixed assets follow a far more detailed and unique approach to recording.
-Although the purchase of a fixed asset can be listed up initially as a reduction in equity or a current asset balance, it isn’t going to be the last entry to incur because depreciation must come into play as well.
+Although the purchase of a fixed asset can be listed initially as a reduction in equity or a current asset balance, it isn’t going to be the last entry to incur because depreciation must come into play as well.

 • Straight-line depreciation (SLD): As the most common method of depreciation accounting by far, following SLD means that tracking the way your fixed asset depreciates is based on the purchase price.
 You will likely choose to use straight-line depreciation when the asset is just as useful in its first year as it is in its final year of use.